o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

     ```

     {{< note >}}
-    When naming branches, use a short dash separated name that clearly denotes the contents of the branch.
+    When naming branches, we recommend a short dash separated name that clearly denotes the contents of the branch.
 For example, `camera-follow-tutorial`.
     {{< /note >}}

 2. Switch to your new branch.